How far can your money go in Taiwan?

 You’re obviously free to give away as much money as you like, but tipping is not a common custom in Taiwan except at the swankiest of stops.
 Unless you’re at a high-end bar, club or hotel, tipping is not necessary for servers, taxi drivers or hotel staff.
 Some restaurants may automatically charge a 10% service charge, so there’s no need to argue with anybody if that happens.

-Cost of living / traveling in Taiwan
+Cost of living in Taiwan while traveling

 A cheap budget for backpackers will be around $500 – $1000 per person.
 The mid-range will look more like $1000 – $2500, especially when nights out, cab rides and hotel stays start to pile up.
 If you’re on the high-end, well, it all depends on how liquid your investments are.